aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 I've also added a tests directory for the tests.
 There is an option to have the tests as subfolders under `src` instead, but I chose tests separate from application code instead.

+I've addded a deployments directory to organize the Dockerfiles and deployments.
+An alternate approach would be to name the Dockerfiles differently, e.g. `inferencing.Dockerfile`.
+This approach keeps things a little cleaner, we can indicate the root directory as the build directory in place of identifying the specific Dockerfile to build with `-f`.

 ### Environment Setup

 To set up the `uv` environment, I did the ff: